cardboardci/dockerfiles/images/awscli/README.md

 # cardboardci/awscli

 cardboardci/awscli is a Docker image built with continuous integration builds in mind.
 Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
-This includes `jq`, `curl`, `bash` and utilities fpr interacting with Amazon Web Services (AWS).
+This includes `jq`, `curl`, `bash` and utilities for interacting with Amazon Web Services (AWS).

 The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.